Ravnur-Inc/ams-api-replacement-demo-app/docs/custom-storage.md

 1. Go to the managed resource group created by the Ravnur Media Services deployment
 2. Under the list of resources, go to the “Managed Identity” section
+3. Copy its name to use in steps further

 > The name of the Managed Identity will be unique for your specific deployment, however, it always follows a pattern "id-rms-\<unique-suffix\>"